 - UOB past PB ratio: Fluctuated from 0.9x to 1.3x, giving an average of 1.1x

-UOB is selling at a share price of S$26.17 on 19 April.
+UOB is selling at a share price of S$26.81 on 11 August.
 This translates to the following valuations:

 Putting It All Together

 Generally, in terms of PE and PB ratios, all three banks seem to be either fairly valued or overvalued.